 Emergency contact form

 Be sure that you—and anyone who cares for your children—is ready in case of an emergency.
 Download, fill out and print our pediatric trauma care emergency contact form so everyone knows where to take your kids.

 We love kids here at Children’s Minnesota, but we’d rather see them safe at home.
 That’s why we work to prevent injuries from ever happening and ensure clinicians across the region are skilled in handling them if they do occur.
 By providing education to the community through our Making Safe Simple program — At Home, At Play, and On the Way.

 Trauma services annual report

 From the moment an injured child is met in the emergency department, the trauma team works together to provide the best possible care to promote healing and recovery.
-In 2020, our trauma program continued to meet or exceed past volumes as children were still getting hurt and require our help.
-See our volumes, program highlights and more by downloading our 2020 Trauma Services Annual Report.
+See our volumes, program highlights and more by downloading our 2022 Trauma Services Annual Report.